schemoiwa/OOP_DSA_ASSIGNMENT_1/README_Sweeny.md

 2) Difference between a node and a linked list?
-A node is a single "building block" containing data and a reference to the next item.
-A linked list is the entire collection or "chain" of these nodes, starting from the very first one (the head).
+A node is a single building block containing data and a reference to the next item.
+A linked list is the entire collection or chain of these nodes, starting from the very first one (the head).

 3) Why do we use None in next?
-None serves as a "stop sign."
+None serves as a stop sign.
 It indicates the end of the list, telling the program that there are no more nodes to follow.

 4) How is a linked list different from a Python list?